Beyoncé and Jay-Z trademark Blue Ivy's name

 Fashion designer Joseph Mbeh, who submitted an application to trademark “Blue Ivy Carter NYC” on January 11- just four days after the baby was born.
 Another filed on January 20 for “Blue Ivy Carter Glory IV” to use on a line of fragrances.

-Both of these applications were rejected, as the board ruled that the name clearly already belongs to a famous child, and consumers would naturally associate it with her parents.
+Both of these applications were rejected, as the board ruled that the name clearly already belongs to a famous child

 The trademark application on behalf of Blue Ivy is specifically related to child or baby products, as a trademark may only apply to a certain type of goods or services.
 If you wanted to create a range of Blue Ivy Beer, you may still be able to get away with it.